 Drinking less alcohol was not too far behind, sitting 8th over all in the resolution league table (12%).
-What’s clear, however, is that Dry January has gained in popular since being registered as a trademark by the Alcohol Concern charity in 2014.
+What’s clear, however, is that Dry January participation has rocketed since the term was registered as a trademark by the charity Alcohol Concern in 2014.
 This is probably partly due to the influence of social media and the hive mind factor: you are much more likely to stay the course when supported by like-minded followers and acquaintances, who may be testing their own willpower.
 There’s even a Dry January app to keep you on the straight and narrow.

 The rising popularity of Dry January was noted by Public Health England in 2015, as the Department for Health agency teamed up with Alcohol Concern to widely promote the concept.
 Thus, while around 17,000 Brits shunned alcohol for the whole of January 2013, the figure had risen to 3.1 million by 2018 (source: YouGov).
 Other initiatives have sprung up in its wake, including Sober October which is backed by Macmillan Cancer Support.
 These campaigns should be celebrated.

 As Dry January comes to an end for another year, we thought it would be worthwhile to look at the tangible health benefits of giving your body a break from alcohol for a month.
 Whether that month is January, October or any other is largely irrelevant.
 So if you’ve ever contemplated boarding the sober boat for 30 days, or you’ve just completed the feat, read on to learn what benefits this positive lifestyle choice may have brought about.